-On August 3, 2016, the State Board of Education approved updated state regulations for the high school graduation assessments requirements in both English language arts (ELA) and mathematics for the classes of 2016 through 2021 and beyond.
+On August 3, 2016, the State Board of Education approved updated state regulations for the high school graduation assessments requirements in both English language arts (ELA) and mathematics for the classes of 2016 through 2022 and beyond.

-Students graduating as members of the class of 2021 can meet graduation assessment requirements through a variety of ways, including:
+Students graduating as members of the class of 2023- 26 can meet graduation assessment requirements through a variety of ways, including:

-- 1. achieving passing scores on certain NJSLA/NJSLA assessments; - 2. achieving certain scores on alternative assessments, such as the SAT, ACT, PSAT or Accuplacer - 3. the submission by the district of a student portfolio through the Department's portfolio appeals process.
+achieving passing scores on certain NJGPA assessments; (students must take the NJGPA in 11th grade to be eligible for another pathway below: 2. achieving certain scores on alternative assessments, such as the SAT, ACT, PSAT, ASVAB or Accuplacer

+3. the submission by the district of a student portfolio through the Department's portfolio appeals process.
 (Special Ed students whose Individualized Education Plans (IEPs) specify an alternative way to demonstrate proficiencies will continue to follow the graduation requirements set forth in their IEPs.)